 Harbor in Sydney, AustraliaPhoto by Dan Freeman on Unsplash

 In our Safest Places Ratings, Australia is a perennial inhabitant of the top 10.
-In the 2024 rankings, the country placed tenth, after landing fourth the previous year.
-But ratings can be misleading.
-Is Australia really any less safe for travelers in 2024 than it was in 2023?
+In the 2025 rankings, the country placed second, after landing 10th the previous year.
+But has anything really changed to make Australia safer now than it was a year ago?

 Short answer: no.

-Australia remains a very safe country for travelers, though like virtually every destination on the planet, it requires some planning, vigilance, and intelligence from travelers.
+Australia was and is a very safe country for travelers, though like virtually every destination on the planet, it requires some planning, vigilance, and intelligence from travelers.

 Ocean waves splashing against rocks